TO SWITZERLAND, WE GO!

 While having drinks at the bar, and after a few good stories from him, I said to him that it was through his suggestions tonight that we eat and to order what he thought we would enjoy.
 He looked at me with a little bit of “is she pulling my leg?”, but he saw we were serious.
 So he did.

-It was a fun night, we all had a great laugh, not only with our Maître D but with other guests there eating.
-It was like this lovely hum of eating and drinking with the conductor of the evening, making everything flow smoothly and fun.
+It was a fun night, we all had a great laugh, not only with our Maître D but with other guests and patrons.
+It was like this lovely hum of delicious eating and drinking with the conductor of the evening, making everything flow smoothly and fun.

 Bad Vino and Bad Spirits

 The next day, after a late start, we head to Switzerland.
 I was totally excited, with butterflies in my belly.
 Hubby was thinking we were going home because again, I had not told him our destination, just said it was a surprise.
 Through Lyons, we go, and up we start our drive up to Geneva.

 At the Swiss border, Hubby turns to me and says “I Love You!” and while we are waiting in the queue, he says to me no one has ever taken him to places like I did.
 We start giggling, like children.
 Passports out and then we have to pay a €40 car tax and get a sticker on the window.
 Over we go, and we are in hysterics now, because we cannot believe we just drove into Switzerland!

 So I drive into Geneva, park up and stop for refreshments in a pub and Hubby is shocked at the price of beer.
 It was like €17.
 Crazy but it was a hot day, the beer was nice and cold, and we needed refreshments.